leenamurgai/debias-ml/README.md

 # DebiasML
-a practical, explainable and effective approach to reducing bias in machine learning algorithms.
+A practical, explainable and effective approach to reducing bias in machine learning algorithms.

 ## Overview